U.S. suspends enforcement of travel ban; Trump bashes judge

 - Explaining and contesting Trump’s refugee crackdown | The Overcast podcast

-The order had caused unending confusion for many foreigners trying to reach the United States, prompted protests across the United States and led to a series of court challenges.
+The order had caused unending confusion for many foreigners trying to reach the United States, prompted protests across the United States and led to multiple court challenges.
+Demonstrations took place outside the White House, in New York and elsewhere.
+One was planned later Saturday near the estate in Palm Beach, Fla., where Trump was spending the weekend and where the American Red Cross scheduled its annual fundraising gala.

+Robart’s ruling, which the Justice Department promised to challenge, led federal agencies to unwind enforcement of Trump’s executive order.

-The State Department on Friday said as many as 60,000 foreigners from Iraq, Syria, Iran, Sudan, Libya, Somalia or Yemen had their visas canceled.
-The department reversed course Saturday, saying they could travel to the U.S. if they had a valid visa.
+The State Department, after initially saying that as many as 60,000 foreigners from Iraq, Syria, Iran, Sudan, Libya, Somalia or Yemen had their visas canceled, reversed course Saturday and said they could travel to the U.S. if they had a valid visa.

+The department on Saturday advised refugee aid agencies that refugees set to travel before Trump signed his order will now be allowed into the United States.
+A State Department official said in an email obtained by The Associated Press that the government was “focusing on booking refugee travel” through Feb.
+17 and working to have arrivals resume as soon as Monday.

 The Homeland Security Department no longer was directing airlines to prevent visa-holders affected by Trump’s order from boarding U.S.-bound planes.
 The agency said it had “suspended any and all actions” related to putting in place Trump’s order, which the White House argued was “intended to protect the homeland.”

-The Justice Department was expected to ask the 9th Circuit to set side Robert’s ruling so the ban could go back into effect.
+The Justice Department was expected to ask the 9th Circuit to set side Robart’s ruling so the ban could go back into effect.

-Trump already made clear what he thought of Robart’s action.
+Trump made clear what he thought of Robart’s action.

 “The opinion of this so-called judge, which essentially takes law-enforcement away from our country, is ridiculous and will be overturned,” Trump tweeted.
 “When a country is no longer able to say who can and who cannot come in & out, especially for reasons of safety & security – big trouble!”

-That rhetoric could put government lawyers defending Trump’s order in a tough spot if a federal appeals court were to ask them about it.
+After a pause of several hours, the president returned to Twitter: “What is our country coming to when a judge can halt a Homeland Security travel ban and anyone, even with bad intentions, can come into U.S.?”

+Sen. Patrick Leahy, D-Vt., a member of the Senate Judiciary Committee, criticized Trump for “attempting to bully and disparage yet another federal judge” and said he seemed “intent on precipitating a constitutional crisis.”
+Trump’s rhetoric also could put government lawyers defending his order in a tough spot.

-“Either they have to defend the statements that Judge Robart is a ‘so-called judge,’ which you can’t do, or they have to distance themselves the president, who is their boss,” said University of Pittsburgh law professor Arthur Hellman.
+“Either they have to defend the statements that Judge Robart is a ‘so-called judge,’ which you can’t do, or they have to distance themselves from the president, who is their boss,” said University of Pittsburgh law professor Arthur Hellman.

 With legal challenges pending, two prominent Middle Eastern air carriers announced they would resume carrying passengers from the seven affected countries.
 Qatar Airways and Etihad Airways, national carrier of the United Arab Emirates, said U.S.-bound travelers from those countries with valid visas would be allowed to board.